 The Open Wire Balanced Feedline: The Forgotten Ultra-Low Loss Champion

-When it comes to feeding multiband HF antennas like doublets, dipoles, and loops, few solutions offer the performance and flexibility of 600-ohm open wire line.
-Let’s break down why this classic feedline still outperforms modern alternatives like 300-ohm twin-lead (TV twin-line) and even coaxial cable, especially in demanding HF applications.
+When it comes to feeding multiband HF antennas like doublets, dipoles, and loops, few solutions offer the performance and flexibility of 600-ohm open-wire line.
+Let’s break down why this classic feedline still outperforms modern alternatives like 300-ohm twin-lead and even coaxial cable, especially in demanding HF applications.

 Impedance Matching and SWR Tolerance

 Multiband antennas rarely present a perfect match at all frequencies.
-Coaxial cable, with its fixed 50-ohm characteristic impedance, suffers significant loss when SWR increases — especially at high frequencies and long runs.
+Coaxial cable, with its fixed 50 Ω characteristic impedance, suffers significant loss when SWR increases — especially at high frequencies and long runs.

-In contrast, 600-ohm open wire is extremely forgiving.
+In contrast, 600 Ω open-wire is extremely forgiving.
 Its low loss per meter and high voltage handling mean it can tolerate high SWR without turning into a dummy load.
-It's ideal for use with a transmatch (also called a tuner).
+It’s ideal for use with a transmatch (tuner).

 Low Loss Even Under Mismatch

-• Uses air as the dielectric (lowest loss possible)
+- Uses air as the dielectric — the lowest loss possible

-• Has negligible losses, even with high mismatch
+- Has negligible loss, even with high mismatch

 RF Behavior Near Objects

-Balanced lines like twin-lead and open wire are sensitive to nearby objects — but twin-lead is far worse.
-Its narrow conductor spacing allows common-mode pickup and coupling to nearby metal, which can cause severe RF distortion and increased losses.
+Balanced lines like twin-lead and open-wire are sensitive to nearby objects — but twin-lead is far worse.
+Its narrow conductor spacing allows common-mode pickup and coupling to nearby metal, causing RF distortion and increased loss.

-600-ohm line, with wider spacing and better field cancellation, suffers less from this.
+600-ohm line, with its wider spacing and improved field cancellation, suffers much less from this effect.

 Build Quality and Power Handling

 TV twin-lead was never designed for high-power RF.
-It was a consumer-grade product for VHF/UHF television.
-It cannot handle kilowatts of HF power, nor survive UV exposure, moisture, or physical stress over years.
+It was a consumer-grade product for VHF/UHF television and cannot handle kilowatts of HF power, nor survive UV exposure, moisture, or physical stress over years.

 Why Coax Still Fails on Multiband Antennas

-Coax works best when it sees 50 ohms — and even then, only if it’s dry, short, and shielded properly.
-On multiband antennas where impedance swings wildly (100 ohms to >1000 ohms), coax becomes a lossy transmission line.
-Even high-quality coax suffers from dielectric and skin effect losses at high SWR.
+Coax works best when it sees 50 Ω — and only if it’s short, dry, and shielded properly.
+On multiband antennas where impedance swings wildly (100 Ω → > 1000 Ω), coax becomes a lossy transmission line.
+Even premium coax suffers from dielectric and skin-effect losses at high SWR.

 Final Thoughts

-If you’re serious about efficient HF operation across multiple bands — especially with high power — then 600-ohm open wire line is the gold standard.
-It outlasts, outperforms, and outmatches TV twin-lead and coax in almost every critical technical aspect.
+If you’re serious about efficient HF operation across multiple bands — especially with high power — then 600-ohm open-wire line remains the gold standard.
+It outlasts, outperforms, and outmatches TV twin-lead and coax in nearly every technical aspect.

-Yes, it’s a little more work to install, and you’ll need a descent transmatch (tuner) and a good 1:1 current balun — but the rewards are exceptional.
+Yes, it’s a bit more work to install, and you’ll need a decent tuner and a good 1:1 current balun — but the performance rewards are exceptional.

 A good feedline is not just a wire — it’s part of your antenna system.
-And for multiband HF, open wire is simply unbeatable.
+For multiband HF, open-wire is simply unbeatable.